BobaFettyW4p/ObsidianVault/CPlusPlusForAdvancedProgrammers/Lectures/Class 3.md

 ## What if the compiler generates the wrong copy constructor? ##
 - while convenient, the default copy constructor is not always correct
 - in a binary tree class, the default copy constructor will only copy the root
-	- this leaves us with tangled tree
+	- this leaves us with a tangled tree
 		- i.e. two separate root nodes for 2 separate binary tree objects that point to same nodes in the same tree hierarchy
 			- if you delete an object from tree 1, it is also deleted for tree 2 and so on
 		- you have to write your own copy constructor in these cases